 Ditto from this Irishman, who knows bupkes about most Yiddishisms.

-Update: More discussion of the history and use of kibitz at Language Hat.
-And I read another example in Lawrence Block’s The Burglar Who Studied Spinoza this week; the narrator is describing the scene in Washington Square and says: ‘Chess players advanced pawns while kibitzers shook their heads and clucked their tongues.’
+Updates: More discussion of the history and use of kibitz at Language Hat.
+And I read another example in Lawrence Block’s The Burglar Who Studied Spinoza this week; the narrator is describing the scene in Washington Square: ‘Chess players advanced pawns while kibitzers shook their heads and clucked their tongues.’